yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 ### Note
 - Usually those CV are more efficient.
 - Support: RidgeCV(), LarsCV(), LassoLarsCV(), ElasticNetCV(), LogisticRegressionCV().
-- We also have RFECV (efficient cv for recursive feature elimination)
+- We also have RFECV (efficient cv for recursive feature elimination) and CalibratedClassifierCV (Cross validation for calibration)
 - All have reasonable built-in parameter grids.
 - For RidgeCV you can’t pick the “cv”!